A Survey on Bundle Recommendation: Methods, Applications, and Challenges: Resources of Bundle Recommendation Research

-\textbf{Travel. }A travel package is an ordered set of multiple POIs with different types, where the order corresponds to the visiting sequence.
+\textbf{Travel.} A travel package is an ordered set of multiple POIs, where the order corresponds to the visiting sequence.
 The Flickr and Foursquare datasets are widely used in \cite{RANDOM, wang2023query2trip, gao2022selfsupervised, he2019joint}.
-Flickr dataset originates from the popular image-sharing platform Flickr.
-Foursquare dataset comes from the location-based social networking service Foursquare.
-TripAdvisor dataset, widely used in \cite{xie2010breaking, benouaret2016package, benouaret2017recommending}, is derived from the well-known travel website where users can share and explore travel information.
-They both contain user interactions with POIs such as reviews, ratings, and check-ins, along with location data.
-Furthermore, a real check-in dataset obtained from Gowalla \cite{fang2014trip} contains users, POIs, and check-ins.
+Both provide user–POI interactions along with rich content information including geographical coordinates, timestamps, and categorical attributes.
+Their differences lie mainly in data sources and emphasis: Flickr collects POIs offering additional features like photos, visit frequencies, and travel sequences, whereas Foursquare records explicit user check-ins enriched with venue tags.
+The TripAdvisor dataset \cite{xie2010breaking, benouaret2016package, benouaret2017recommending}, derived from the well-known travel website where users can share and explore travel information, provides user reviews, ratings, and check-ins, with each POI further described by thematic categories, average ratings, and rating counts.
+The Gowalla dataset \cite{fang2014trip} contains users, POIs, and check-ins, along with content information including attraction categories, attraction cost, package compositions, and distances between attractions.
 Another real-world travel dataset is provided by Tuniu, one of the largest tourism e-commerce platforms in China.
-It is comprised of page-to-page clickstream data recorded in the server logs, which has been adopted in the studies \cite{STR-VGAE, NATR}.
+It comprises page-to-page clickstream data recorded in server logs and has been adopted in studies \cite{STR-VGAE, NATR}. \looseness=-1

-\textbf{Drug. }A drug package usually consists of several drugs with drug interactions, such as synergism, antagonism or no interaction.
-There are two medical datasets, APH \cite{zheng2023interaction} and MIMIC-III \cite{johnson2016mimic}.
-The data of patients with hospital visit are regarded as medical record.
-And each record contains the disease description documents of the patients.
-In general, the dataset includes medical records of patients, involving disease documents, drugs, and drug packages.
+\textbf{Drug.} A drug package refers to a set of drugs prescribed together during a patient’s hospitalization, where drugs may interact through synergism, antagonism, or not at all.
+Two widely used datasets are MIMIC-III \cite{johnson2016mimic} and EMR \cite{zheng2023interaction}.
+MIMIC-III provides rich metadata, including patient profiles, admissions, ICU stays, medications, laboratory results, procedure and diagnostic codes, and survival outcomes, as well as content such as clinical notes and imaging reports.
+In contrast, EMR, constructed from the electronic medical record database of a top hospital in China, emphasizes drug packages with explicit drug–drug interaction annotations, alongside structured records of demographics, lab tests, and prescriptions, as well as admission notes as textual content.